rsdoiel/antenna/home.md

 date: 2025-07-24, from: Dwell

-A new ad in New York City stoking fears around Zohran Mamdani asks subway riders if they are "ready to flee NYC" for Ohio.
-The scheme is part of a long history of incentivizing wealthy individuals to relocate.
+A new ad stoking fears around Zohran Mamdani that asks New Yorkers if they’re "ready to flee" for Ohio is part of a long history of incentivizing the wealthy to relocate.

 <br>